 JDK = JRE + Development Tools

-There are different environments existed in real-time projects development
+There are different environments that existed in real-time projects development,

 1) Development environment:- Here developers will work to develop new programs.
 Hence we should install JDK in the development environment.

-2) Testing environment:- Here testers will work to test the project, which means they just execute the project.
-Hence, the JRE installation is enough.
+2) Testing environment:- Here testers will work to test the project, which means they just need to execute the project, not to modify or develop the project.
+Hence, JRE installation is enough.